Opportunity Zones Tax Services

 Providing Solutions for Opportunity Zones

-The Opportunity Zones program offers tax incentives to investors, allowing for the use of realized capital gains to reinvest those dollars in underserved communities across the U.S. The events of the last few years, along with updated guidance, have led to renewed interest in the benefits offered by this program.
+The Opportunity Zones program offers tax incentives to investors, allowing for the use of realized capital gains to reinvest those dollars in underserved communities across the U.S. Current events, along with updated guidance, have led to renewed interest in the benefits offered by this program.

 Potential Tax Incentives for Investors

 Tax deferral on capital gain invested in QOF to the earlier of the sale or exchange of the investment asset(s) or December 31, 2026.

 After holding investments in a QOF for a specified time period before December 31, 2026, investors were able to receive a permanent reduction of deferred gains, however, the investment deadline for this benefit expired December 2021.